 Just north of the city centre, the Jewellery Quarter has Europe’s largest concentration of jewellery traders, producing 40% of all jewellery made in the UK – making this an ideal place for anyone planning a romantic gesture on their trip (wink wink).

-A little-known fact, Birmingham has more miles of canals than Venice – just over 35 miles compared to Venice’s 26 miles.
-The life-blood of Victorian Birmingham, today these canals and towpaths provide a fascinating route for walkers and joggers.
-The bustling hub of the canal network, Gas Street Basin, has colourful narrowboats and busy cafés, restaurants and bars in set in revamped warehouses under a mile from the Gay Village.
+A little-known fact, there are more miles of canals in Birmingham than Venice – just over (57.5km) compared to Venice’s 26 miles (42.km).
+The lifeblood of Victorian Birmingham, today these canals and towpaths provide a fascinating route for walkers and joggers.
+The bustling hub of the canal network, Gas Street Basin, has colourful narrowboats and busy cafes, restaurants and bars in set in revamped warehouses under a mile from the Gay Village.